gh-css/extension/README.md

 Create a `org.css` file inside the `.github` repository (e.g. **github.com/someorg/.github**).

 # Building
-1. Install required npm packages with `npm install` after cloning the repository
+1. Install required npm packages with `npm install` after cloning the repository.
 2. Building the extension

    Run either `npm run build:all` to build it for all browsers at the same time,<br/>